xvik/gradle-pom-plugin/README.md

 * Go to [JitPack project page](https://jitpack.io/#ru.vyarus/gradle-pom-plugin)
-* Select `Commits` section and click `Get it` on commit you want to use (you may need to wait while version builds if no one requested it before)
+* Select `Commits` section and click `Get it` on commit you want to use (you may need to wait while version builds if no one requested it before) or use `master-SNAPSHOT` to use the most recent snapshot

 For gradle before 6.0 use `buildscript` block with required commit hash as version: